Expand description

 Patch and used to determine

-then the task is not applicable).
+the applicability of the task to a given target.
 At runtime, the same patch is used first to

 determine if the task is safe to apply, and later to update the internal worker state.